MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/start-upgrade-process.md

 You can view all changes that occurred during creation of the test database, including any errors that occurred while copying data from the original database to the test database.

 ![Errors during database upgrade](media/error-db-upgrade.png)

+If you encounter any errors, see [Errors and resolutions](errors-resolutions.md) for information to help troubleshooting.

 > [!div class="nextstepaction"]
 > [Step 2: Upgrade and verify your apps and flows](upgrade-verify-apps-flows.md)